 One word.
 Three letters.
 It is my favorite word to say to doubting students as well as skeptical teachers.
 Do you have a word in mind?

-In this post, I am going to try to make the case for why this one word is arguably the most important word for every teacher, school leader and student to meet her or his peak potential as a learner and as an individual during this school year.
+In this post, I am going to try to make the case for why this one word is arguably the most important word for every teacher, school leader and student to meet her or his peak potential as a learner and as an individual.

 This word became central to my interactions with my students as well as my colleagues after reading Carol Dweck’s Mindset.
 There are few researchers whose work has been more impactful than Dr. Dweck’s.
 It is hard to go to a conference related to Mind, Brain, and Education Science (Neuroscience) that does not reference her work.
 Moreover, Dr. Dweck’s work is also often paired with that of 10,000 hour rule made popular by Malcolm Gladwell’s Outliers who draws on the research of Dr. Anders Ericcson.